contractza/ELEC5305_PROJECT_qz/README.md

-the model will be saved and for evaluating the model, find the Corresponding evaluation file, for example, eval_enhanced.py, do: python eval_enhanced.py and then the result will saved in same file.
+the model will be saved and for evaluating the model, find the Corresponding evaluation file, for example, eval_enhanced.py, do: python eval_enhanced.py and then the result will saved in same file.\\

+the result is shown in the files\\